pyralog/molia/docs/networking/io-design.md

 # IO Design

 This document specifies the IO model for the Molia DHT implementation.
-It aligns with `Modern-DHT-Blueprint-2025.md`, `Zero-Allocation-Design.md`, and `Shared-Nothing-Architecture.md`.
+It aligns with [Zero-Allocation Design](../architecture/zero-allocation-design.md) and [Shared-Nothing Architecture](../architecture/shared-nothing-architecture.md).

 ---